myriadrf/LimeSDR_GW/docs/docs/quick_start.rst

 - **LiteX**
   Tag **2025.08** is required.
 Follow the installation instructions in the `LiteX repository <https://github.com/enjoy-digital/litex>`_.
+  Ensure **RISC-V toolchain support** is installed together with LiteX.

 - **SBT (Scala Build Tool)**
   Installation instructions are available in the official